tiffachoo/jakebyrnewrites/docs/GETTING-STARTED.md

 # You don't have to set this up yourself

-The following steps describe what is needed to set this project up manually. **You can also follow our [Interactive getting started CLI tutorial](https://www.contentful.com/developers/docs/tutorials/general/get-started/) to save some time.** ;)
+The following steps describe what is needed to set this project up manually. **You can also follow the [Contentful Interactive getting started CLI tutorial](https://www.contentful.com/developers/docs/tutorials/general/get-started/) to save some time.** ;)

 ## Getting started